Deltares/dfm_tools/README.md

 - contributing environment method: environment.yml or requirements_dev.txt?

-Developer information: how to contribute to this git repository
+Developer information
 --------
+- How to contribute to this git repository?
 - First request github rights to contribute with the current developers
 	- Jelmer Veenstra <jelmer.veenstra@deltares.nl>
 	- Lora Buckman